brianary/scripts/README.md

 - **[Copy-SchTasks.ps1](Copy-SchTasks.ps1)**: Copy scheduled jobs from another computer to this one, using a GUI list to choose jobs.
 - **[Disable-AnsiColor.ps1](Disable-AnsiColor.ps1)**: Disables ANSI terminal colors.
 - **[Enable-AnsiColor.ps1](Enable-AnsiColor.ps1)**: Enables ANSI terminal colors.
-- :new: **[Expand-EnvironmentVariables.ps1](Expand-EnvironmentVariables.ps1)**: Replaces the name of each environment variable embedded in the specified string with the string equivalent of the value of the variable, then returns the resulting string.
+- **[Expand-EnvironmentVariables.ps1](Expand-EnvironmentVariables.ps1)**: Replaces the name of each environment variable embedded in the specified string with the string equivalent of the value of the variable, then returns the resulting string.
 - **[Export-DatabaseObjectScript.ps1](Export-DatabaseObjectScript.ps1)**: Exports MS SQL script for an object from the given server.
 - **[Export-DatabaseScripts.ps1](Export-DatabaseScripts.ps1)**: Exports MS SQL database objects from the given server and database as files, into a consistent folder structure.
 - **[Export-Fake4TargetsGraph.ps1](Export-Fake4TargetsGraph.ps1)**: Exports a graph of a Fake4 build script's targets.